syncfusion-content/xamarin-docs/Xamarin/Image-Editor/overview.md

 ---
 layout: post
-title: Overview of Essential Xamarin.Forms SfImageEditor
+title: Overview of Syncfusion Essential Xamarin.Forms SfImageEditor
-description: What are the key features available in SfImageEditor.
+description:  A quick overview and key features of SfImageEditor control.
 platform: xamarin
 control: SfImageEditor
 documentation: ug
 ---

-# Overview
+# Xamarin ImageEditor (SfImageEditor) Overview

 The image editor control for Xamarin.Forms is a very handy tool, which is used to edit an image by annotating with free hand drawing paths, text, and built-in shapes; it also allows to crop and flip a image.
 This control has a built-in toolbar that helps to perform editing operations.